coverclock/com-diag-hazer/README.md

 > met my needs, although I tried both, the latter using AT&T LTE-M SIMs.
 As
 > far as I can tell, however, both worked as advertised.

-## Spurious /dev/ttyACM Characters on Intel NUC/Ubuntu
+## Lost /dev/ttyACM Characters on Intel NUC/Ubuntu

-I've been troubleshooting a weird issue with spurious characters showing up on the serial-ish USB connection between a U-blox UBX-ZED-F9P (generation 9) on the Ardusimple SimpleRTK2B board, as well as a U-Blox UBX-M8030 (generation
+I've been troubleshooting a weird issue with sequences of characters being lost on the modem-ish (ttyACM) USB connection between a U-blox UBX-ZED-F9P (generation 9).
+This occurs when using the Ardusimple SimpleRTK2B and Sparkfun GPS-RTK2 boards.
+I also see it a U-Blox UBX-M8030 (generation
-8) in a GlobalSat BU353W10 dongle, and Hazer.
+8) in a GlobalSat BU353W10 dongle.
 I've described this at length in the article

 <https://coverclock.blogspot.com/2019/06/this-is-what-you-have-to-deal-with.html>

-I only see this when I run Hazer under Ubuntu on Intel servers (Nickel, Cadmium, and Mercury as described above).
-It is reproducible removing Hazer from the test completely and just using standard utilities like cat and socat.
+I see this when I run Hazer under Ubuntu on Intel servers (Nickel, Cadmium, and Mercury as described above) and under Raspian on a Raspberry Pi 4B (Rhodium ibid).
+I to NOT see it running on under the SAME version of Raspbian on a Raspberry Pi 3B+ (Gold, Bodega, and Mochila ibid).
-It is not reproducible running the exact same software and GNSS receivers on the ARM-based Raspberry Pi 3+ (Gold, Bodega, and Mochila as decribed above) under Raspbian.
 Both Ubuntu and Raspbian are Debian-based Linux distributions.

+It is reproducible by removing Hazer from the test completely and just using standard utilities like cat and socat.
+Since presumably these utilities are consuming data from the device as quickly as possible, it doesn't seem to be a speed issue.
+(And it doesn't occur on the slower Pi 3B+.)

+This smells like a conflict with some other daemon like Modem Manager.
+But I have Modem Manager disabled (or else it doesn't exist); also, a looping lsof command doesn't find another process opening the ttyACM device.

+There doesn't seem to be a consistent pattern in what characters are lost.

+Enabling flow control on the device and in gpstool doesn't seem to have any effect.

-I haven't reported this to U-blox because it seems like a bug (somehow) in the Intel-specific portions of the USB stack.
-Plus, I would really like this to be a software bug on my part, because then I could fix it; but that strategy is looking iffy.
+I haven't reported this to U-blox because it doesn't seem like a U-blox bug.
+I would really like this to be a software bug on my part, because then I could fix it; but that strategy is looking iffy.

 ## Differential GNSS Using Tumbleweed